 His family and I are so incredibly thankful that he sort help and support.
 He told me that he still gets scared when he thinks about that day, the idea of what could have happened, what it would’ve done to his family had he decided to take the other direction at times is unbearable to think about, but he has never been happier.
 He still has good and bad days, but he is managing really well now when things get tough.
 He is actually doing incredible things for other fathers and families in the community, mainly because he doesn’t want them t go through what he went through.

 His wife told me recently that he has never been more present and engaged with her and their child than he is now.
-Having the social supports around him like other fathers in the community, connecting with other like-minded men going through the similar challenges and stresses of parenthood has made the biggest impact on improving his mental health.
+Having the social supports around him like other fathers in the community, connecting with other like-minded men and dads going through the similar challenges and stresses of parenthood has made the biggest impact on improving his mental health.

 If you are struggling with mental health and want to seek professional support, then contact your doctor or call Lifeline on 13 11 14.
 If you want to seek some social support then I encourage you to join your local dads group.